 As stated in Florida Statute 322.2616, Florida employs a zero-tolerance policy regarding boating under the influence for people below 21 years old, which is identical to the state’s DUI rules.
 The BAC limit for underage boaters is only 0.02%.
 This is because the State of Florida wishes to deter underage drinking and boating as much as possible.

-If you have been charged with boating under the influence in Florida, then you should get in touch with The Law Place today to schedule a free consultation.
+If you have been charged with boating under the influence in Florida, then you should get in touch with an experienced boating under the influence lawyer at The Law Place today to schedule a free consultation.
 Speak to a knowledgeable lawyer to receive great legal advice that you know you can trust.

 Common Penalties for BUI in North Port, Florida